 It's most helpful if your teacher and counselor references come from three different adults who can comment on your intellectual curiosity, academic preparation and promise, and extracurricular involvement.
 Some home-schooled applicants ask a parent to complete the School Report, and they ask others who have known them in an academic context to complete the teacher references.
 If you have taken any high school or college courses, or had a teacher other than a parent in a particular subject, we encourage you to ask those professors or teachers to write your teacher references.

 In general, we look for students who have challenged themselves with rigorous study in a range of academic areas during their high school years, but the exact course of study varies among our successful applicants.

 Please provide us with detailed information about the academic program you have pursued.
 If you aren't able to provide a traditional transcript of course grades, include an outline of your high school curriculum.
-Many home schooled students also send us a reading list.
+Many home-schooled students also send us a reading list.
 If you have taken any courses at a school, college, online or by correspondence, please be sure to have official transcripts sent to the Undergraduate Admission Office.
-Learn more about academic preparation.
+Learn more about what to do before you apply.

 SAT and ACT

 For updates on the SAT and ACT, please review our standardized testing policy.